alper/alpernl/content/posts/games-on-ignite-berlin-3/index.md

 {{< youtube EeJVTlzcZPw >}}

-Putting the presentation together was a fair amount of work (and not something I was particularly looking forward to the week before a holiday ((I've come to refer to that state of mind where your event horizon is defined by a single event ‘Brain Zero’.))) but all of the positive responses were more than worth it.
-I can highly recommend Ignite ((Though I don't know if I should, because it's totally packed anyway.)) for the mix of topics it touches on, the fun and light delivery and the varied and open crowd it attracts.
+Putting the presentation together was a fair amount of work (and not something I was particularly looking forward to the week before a holiday [^1]) but all of the positive responses were more than worth it.
+I can highly recommend Ignite [^2] for the mix of topics it touches on, the fun and light delivery and the varied and open crowd it attracts.

+[^1]: I've come to refer to that state of mind where your event horizon is defined by a single event ‘Brain Zero’.
+[^2]: Though I don't know if I should, because it's totally packed anyway.